 As the primary business objective of your site, your macro metric is generally used to calculate the overall conversion rate of your site.
 Conversion rate is simply the number of users who took the macro conversion action divided by all users who came to your site.
 Conversion rate is typically used as:

-- The primary measure of success for Product Managers (see more on metrics for a Product Manager here).
+- The primary measure of success for Product Managers (read more on metrics).

 - The primary measure of success of marketing campaigns